perladvent/perldotcom/content/article/_pub_2006_04_06_debugger.md

 {
+   "thumbnail" : "/images/_pub_2006_04_06_debugger/111-unravelling-code.gif",
    "description" : " Many people who work with Perl code never touch the debugger.
-My goal in this article is to provide reasoned argument for adding the Perl debugger to your set of tools, as well as pointers on how to do...", "image" : null,
+My goal in this article is to provide reasoned argument for adding the Perl debugger to your set of tools, as well as pointers on how to do...", "categories" : "Debugging",
-   "authors" : [
-      "daniel-allen"
-   ],
-   "draft" : null,
-   "thumbnail" : "/images/_pub_2006_04_06_debugger/111-unravelling-code.gif",
    "tags" : [
       "bug-fixing",
       "debugging",